yannikkellerde/Water-Pouring/README.md

 This repository contains a water-pouring Reinforcement Learning environment implemented in OpenAI gym.

 ## Installation
-Installation has been tested an Ubuntu 18.04 machine.
-Other Debian based distributions shoud work as well, otherwise you are probably out of luck.
+Installation has been tested on a Ubuntu 18.04 machine.
+Other Debian based distributions should work as well, otherwise you are probably out of luck.
 Because this project uses the fluid-simulator SPlisHSPlasH there are a few packages that are required to get going.
 There is a [dockerfile](dockerfile) provided that shows all steps required for a successfull installation.
 If that does not work for you, the following are the dependencies:

 1. python3.7, other versions might work as well
 2. The following apt packages: cmake, build-essential, libx11-dev, xorg-dev, libglu1-mesa-dev, python3.7-dev, python3-setuptools